 There will be variations in speed depending on the make and model, though hardtails may feature a subtle speed boost over full-suspension bikes.

 Are full suspension bikes slower?

 Full suspension bikes include both front and rear suspension, so in some metrics, they will be slightly slower than a hardtail.
 However, while traversing difficult terrain types, they could be faster.
 In other words, it depends.

 Hardtail vs full suspension mountain bike: which is the best on a budget?

 If you want to save money while shopping for electric mountain bikes, go with a hardtail, as they are generally cheaper while still being a quality bike.

 Which specialized mountain bike is right for you?

 This depends on your personal preference.
-You may want to err on the side of durability, choosing a carbon frame, or go with a light bike to match your riding style.
+You may want to err on the side of durability, choose a carbon frame, or go with a light bike to match your riding style.
 There are a lot of versatile bikes out there.